affinehat/morpheus/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-See the LICENSE file for a copy of the GNU Affero General Public License, also available at <https://www.gnu.org/licenses/>.
+See the LICENSE or COPYING file for a copy of the GNU Affero General Public License, also available at <https://www.gnu.org/licenses/>.